tadastalalas/ChildrenGrowFasterRedux/README.md

 The Children Grow Faster mod for Mount & Blade II: Bannerlord accelerates the growth rate of children in the game.
 This mod allows players to customize the growth rate of their children and other children in the game, providing a more dynamic and engaging gameplay experience.

+## Note
+This repo is just the source code of the mod and is not meant to be built or compiled.

 ## Features

 - **Customizable Growth Rate**: Adjust the growth rate of children through the mod settings.